 The Commissioner of Inland Revenue may also, at any time, revoke in writing the special tax status of a person who fails to comply with their obligations under the Rules.

 Cessation of Special Tax Status

-An administrative penalty of €5,000 applies where the individual does not notify the Commissioner of Inland Revenue, through the ARM, within 4 weeks of becoming aware of any such event, with the exception of special concessions where failure in relation to any of the above conditions was due to unforeseen circumstances.
-In the case of the latter, proof that best efforts were exercised to remedy the indicated failure must be presented.
+An administrative penalty of €5,000 applies where the individual does not notify the Commissioner of Inland Revenue through the ARM within four weeks of becoming aware of any such event.
+Special concessions where failure concerning any of the above conditions was due to unforeseen circumstances may be exempted.